 The People's Republic of China has released the first batch of prisoners who were taken during the fighting for the Paracel Islands in January.

-The People's Republic of China has released the first batch of prisoners who were taken during the fighting for the Paracel Islands in January.
+Background: The People's Republic of China has released the first batch of prisoners who were taken during the fighting for the Paracel Islands in January.
 On Thursday (31 January) six prisoners -- five South Vietnamese and one American--crossed the Lo Wu Bridge from China into the Hong Kong New Territories.

 They had been taken prisoner in the two days of fighting between the Chinese and South Vietnamese force on the disputed Paracel Islands in the South China Sea on the 19th and 20th of January.
 China claims to have captured 48 prisoners during the fighting.
 New that Chinese forces are in control of the archipelago, observers in Peking believe that the early release of prisoners indicates China's desire to close the incident with the minimum of publicity.